Dylaris/aris/README.md

 ## Brief

-Small C containers (vector and hash table) implemented using C99.
+Pieces of C implemented using C99.

 ## Usage